- Bonfires & candles

 Riona was only twelve, left alone at home with her seven year old brother.
 Their father was, as usual, at the office, their mother called away for work on a confidential project.
 It wasn't the first time the two had been left alone, but there had never been an issue before, so no one expected one now.

 Eythil was a curious boy, though, and prone to finding trouble.
 More often than not, Riona had been able to deter him, but she was distracted.
-She no longer remembers what it was that held her attention, she only remembers turning back to see her younger brother reaching for a pot of boiling water.
+She no longer remembers what it was that held her attention, she only remembers turning back to see her younger brother reaching for a pan of boiling oil.
 She remembers the moment it started to tip.

 Eythil had hit his head on the way down, pushed so hard that his skull fractured when it hit the ground.
 When Riona finally came to her senses, arm burning and tears flowing freely, she scrambled for a phone, calling emergency services and then her parents, as she'd always been told to.
 It wasn't enough.
 Eythil died in the hospital shortly after arrival.